LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.physics.constants.md

 convert(x, unit1, unit2) -> float:
 '''
 General method for doing unit conversions.
 He knows about scientific prefixes like G, M, and so on.
 If the unit ends in 'inv', it is interpreted as 1/unit.
+He also knows about natural units.
+You can only convert away one power or inverse power of a unit at a time.

 Args:
     x (float): measurement in [unit1].